apmckinlay/insidesuneido/index.md

 - Written in TypeScript
 - One challenge is to somehow run existing user interfaces (which are win32 specific and assume low latency)
 - Another challenge is that current code assumes blocking/synchronous, but browsers want async.
-- Although it's not specifically targeted, most of the development is with V8 with node.js
+- Targetting Chrome (or Chromium browsers) initially

 # Low Level

 ## Representation

 cSuneido inadvertently used little endian (least significant byte first) for some things (e.g. records/tuples) because that was native byte order on x86.

 But to make packed values sort properly, numbers had to be stored big endian (most significant byte first).